Lipoma vs Cyst: Differences, Treatments & More

 Options for Lipoma and Cyst Removal

-Surgical excision is the best option to remove a lipoma or skin cyst.
-Our plastic surgeons use direct surgical excision to remove the growth safely.
-They first create an incision on the skin to remove the tissue based on the size of the lesion.
-Once the lipoma or cyst is removed, the skin is stitched closed, and you can return home.
-You can usually return to nonstrenuous work and light activities the next day, but full recovery may take several weeks.
+Once your surgeon removes the lipoma or cyst, they stitch the skin closed, and you can return home.
+You can usually resume nonstrenuous work and light activities the next day, but full recovery may take several weeks.

 Your lipoma or skin cyst can be easily removed, whether you’re concerned about it for cosmetic or functional reasons.
 If you want to learn more about lipoma or cyst removal, request a consultation or call us at (416) 663-9649 to schedule an appointment.
 We can usually remove your lipoma or cyst on the same day as your consultation.